video-dev/hls.js/README.md

     - every internal events could be monitored (Network Events,Video Events)
     - playback session metrics are also exposed
   - resilience to errors
-    - retry mechanism in case of fragment loading failure
+    - retry mechanism embedded in the library
-    - retry mechanism in case of video decoding errors
+    - recovery actions could be triggered fix fatal media or network errors

 ### Supported M3U8 tags